[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Evaluation

 {\bf Accuracy of Estimating Compaction Windows.} In Section~\S\ref{sec:compaction_est}, we estimate the number of count windows spanned by a compaction using Equation~\ref{eq:t}.
 Figure~\ref{fig:internal_param}(d) presents over 500 estimated compaction durations, ranging from 4MB to nearly 20GB, compared against their actual elapsed windows when running sub-workload J in {\workloadsecond}.
 The results indicate that while estimation accuracy decreases slightly for larger compactions with longer execution times, the absolute error remains bounded within 3 windows.

 {\bf Common Parameter Studies of LSM-Trees.} To assess the robustness of our method, we evaluate {\ourkv} using {\workloadthird} under a variety of commonly used LSM-tree configurations.
+As these parameters are tuned by CAMAL's model, we exclude it from this evaluation.
 These include buffer sizes ranging from 16MB to 128MB, cache sizes from 128MB to 4096MB, and entry sizes from 128B to 2048B, presented in Figure~\ref{fig:common_param}(a) to (c).
 Across all 12 tested configurations, {\ourkv} consistently delivers the strongest or near-best performance, demonstrating its adaptability and resilience to diverse system settings.

-{\bf Space Amplification.} Although {\ourkv} is primarily designed to optimize read and write performance rather than space efficiency, its space amplification remains well bounded, as shown in Figure~\ref{fig:common_param}(d).
-We evaluate this under workload J, which includes 36GiB of new updates and 18GiB of duplicate entries.
-As expected, Leveling achieves the lowest space amplification.
-However, {\ourkv} closely follows, with only a marginal increase of 0.05 compared to Leveling.
-This is because {\ourkv}'s compaction decisions, while primarily aimed at improving lookup performance, also merge overlapping sorted runs, which helps eliminate duplicates and mitigate space growth, even without explicitly optimizing for it.
+{\bf Space Amplification.} Although {\ourkv} focuses on read and write performance rather than space efficiency, its space amplification remains well controlled, as shown in Figure~\ref{fig:common_param}(d).
+Under workload J, which includes 36GiB of new updates and 18GiB of duplicates, Leveling yields the lowest amplification, but {\ourkv} follows closely with only a 0.05 increase.
+This is because {\ourkv}'s lookup-driven compactions still merge overlapping runs, effectively removing duplicates and limiting space growth.